Laminate

 Although laminate floors look like wood, tile, or stone, they cannot be cleaned in the same way.
 Use our guide to learn how to establish a care routine, remove stains, and protect your floors.

-Laminate Stains and Spills
+Laminate Stains & Spills

 As soon as a liquid spill occurs, blot it up with a microfiber towel.